 Toblerone Minnesota Munchers

-- 1 stick 4 oz cold unsalted butter, cut up
+- 1 stick unsalted butter, cold and cut into chunks (114 grams)

 - 1/2 scant teaspoon salt

 - 1 1/4 cups all-purpose flour (160 grams)

 - 3 oz milk chocolate Toblerone, chopped (84 grams)